 A few tips for you:

-- Show up to the venue 1.5 – 2 hours before your category starts (Just don’t show up before the crew at 6am! sometimes the gates will still be locked!).
-This will give you plenty of time to get suited up, make sure your registration is set, warm up, do a practice lap, and pee nervously at least 5 times before the race (or write the will they make it report).
+- Show up to the venue early, roughly 2 hours before your category starts (Just don’t show up before the crew at 6am!
+Sometimes the gates will still be locked!).
+This will give you plenty of time to find parking, get geared/set up, make sure your registration is correct, PROPERLY pin your number on, warm up or do a practice lap, and pee (or write the will they make it report).

 - Take a practice lap on the course before your start.
 Getting one lap in before you start really helps you to feel more confident about what you are facing.
+Starting the race without seeing the course is not a fun way to introduce yourself to the sport!
 This is also a time to ask other riders what line to take.
-Unless you are in the very first race wave at the start of the day, you won’t have time to ride your practice lap immediately before your race, so you’ll need to check the course preview times that are scheduled throughout the day.
+Unless you are in the very first race wave at the start of the day, you won’t have time to do a practice lap immediately before your race, so you’ll need to check the course preview times that are scheduled throughout the day.
 So, your practice lap might be 45-60 minutes before your start time.
+Just remember the course changes throughout the day.

 - Get to the start line at least 10 minutes before your race starts.
-We will call you up to the start line 5-10 minutes before your race starts, and you’ll want to make sure you are in the correct wave.
 When you arrive at the start area you will see a bunch of flags.
-Line up next to the last digit of your race number and wait for call ups
+Line up next to the last digit of your race number and wait for call ups.
+We will call you up to the start line 5-10 minutes before your race starts, and you’ll want to make sure you are in the correct wave. (some race starts will use signs for categories)

 - If you have any questions at all, please find one of our crew members or go to registration.

 - Once racing has begun, warm up on the course is not allowed.
-There will be some short warm-up periods allowed; check on the race flyer or at registration.
+There will be some short warm-up periods allowed; check on the race flyer or at registration to see posted times for Pre ride.
 Please do not ride while other categories are racing.
+You wouldn’t want someone to do that to you.
 The penalty for this may be disqualification.

-- Rowdy spectators are a part of Cyclocross so please enjoy yourselves; however, please do not ring any bells around the finish line.
+- Cowbells are a part of Cyclocross so please get one and use; however, please do not ring any bells around the finish line.
 The bell signifies the last lap and oxygen-deprived competitors are easily confused.
-Take your cowbells to the run ups, and yell and ring to your heart’s content.
+Take your cowbells to the obstacles, and ring to your heart’s content.
+The Swiss know cowbells!

 - If an official removes you from a race, requests for you to put on a helmet, or any other request please follow their instructions.
 Failure to comply with requests from officials may result in you being excluded from racing in the future.